python/cpython/Doc/library/gettext.rst

 .. [#] The default locale directory is system dependent; for example, on Red Hat Linux it is :file:`/usr/share/locale`, but on Solaris it is :file:`/usr/lib/locale`.
-   The :mod:`gettext` module does not try to support these system dependent defaults; instead its default is :file:`{sys.base_prefix}/share/locale` (see :data:`sys.base_prefix`).
+   The :mod:`!gettext` module does not try to support these system dependent defaults; instead its default is :file:`{sys.base_prefix}/share/locale` (see :data:`sys.base_prefix`).
 For this reason, it is always best to call :func:`bindtextdomain` with an explicit absolute path at the start of your